 CCO magazine publishes up to two well-researched, smartly written feature articles in each issue, often corresponding to a predetermined topic in our editorial calendar.
 Writers should look to bring a fresh perspective to an issue of high relevance to senior brand marketers and agencies.
 We do not want articles that simply re-tell what can be found elsewhere, are too broad in focus, or are too tactical in nature.

-Feature articles range in length from 800 words to 1,600 words.
+Feature articles range in length from 800 words to 1,300 words.

 The following departments are open to the public for contribution.

 The “Tech Tools” department features a handful of technology tools that content marketers use to develop, deliver and promote their content.
 Writer should explain what the tool is and why it is critical in their own organizations (or that of their clients).
+Length: 75 words.

 Articles that are presented for submission in CCO magazine may not have appeared in any other publication, print or digital.
 If you are submitting an article based on an idea or a topic area for which you have previously published (print, digital, blog, etc…), please make that clear with your submission.
-We expect all submissions to include citations of any ideas, text or data that is not original.
+We expect all submissions to include proper citations for any ideas, text or data that is not original.

 If you have any questions, story ideas, or completed articles for submission, please contact: